NicoC7/ASP.NET_Assignment1_TowelMart/TowelMart/README.md

 11:31 The issue still poping out "An unhandled exception occurred while processing the request."
 So I would add that part later.

 11:36 I will change the lab because I cant focus.
 I couldnt fin a solution to my code so I commented out the new code added so I can see if it at least works.

+12:34 here we go again...

+12:53 I finally solved the issue.
+I just was miss spelling one property and also I had to update the data base.